 Time for the test

 At 2 o’clock it was time for the test.
 I spent around fifteen minutes setting up.
-At first there were only a people of people, but after just a few minutes more the kitchen was filled with people.
+At first, there were only a people of people, but after just a few minutes more the kitchen was filled with people.

 All in all 28 people came by to taste and vote.
-In general people liked both of the pastries.
+In general, people liked both of the pastries.
 People spent a good amount of time tasting before they’d fill out the ballot.

 After everybody had left and the last piece of pastry was eaten, I grabbed all the ballots and tallied.
-I put each vote in their own pile, and after not too long I could see where it was headed.
+I put each vote in its own pile, and after not too long I could see where it was headed.

 17 votes against 11 votes.